-- 32. The Constitutional Court is a member of the CCJA and the Chief Justice attends meetings of the Executive Bureau of the CCJA and Congress of the CCJA. - 33.
-The Constitutional Court is a member of the WCCJ and the Chief Justice in his capacity as the Head of the Constitutional Court attends the meetings of the WCCJ. - 34.
-The South African Judicial Education Institute is a member of the International Organisation for Judicial Training (IOJT)
+The Constitutional Court is a member of the Conference of Constitutional Jurisdictions of Africa (CCJA) and the Chief Justice attends meetings of the Executive Bureau of the CCJA and Congress of the CCJA.

+The Constitutional Court is a member of the World Conference on Constitutional Justice (WCCJ) and the Chief Justice in his capacity as the Head of the Constitutional Court attends the meetings of the WCCJ.